root-project/web/manual/root_files/index.md

 ### Storing an object in a ROOT file

 You can save any object, for instance canvases or histograms, into a ROOT file.
-You can even store your own types.
+You can even store your own types, provided that you expose to ROOT the information necessary for their serialization.

 <!-- For more information, see the → [I/O]({{ '/manual/io' | relative_url }}) section of the manual. -->